MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.22.6
+  * Changes in testfiles to read in the proper module instead of the MongoDB module which will include all modules.
+Most of the time it is enaugh to use the Connection module only.
+* 0.22.5 Changes to packaging and adding more typing information
 * 0.22.4 Changes because of modifications in BSON
 * 0.22.3 Upgraded Rakudo * and bugfix in Protocol.pm
 * 0.22.2 Bugfixes in use of javascript